 Sometimes you’re recording in your room, but it seems as if you were near a waterfall when you listen to the recording.
 That’s because many noise-producing items in your room are insignificant in your everyday routine.
 However, when you record audio, these seemingly innocent noises amplify themselves and become a headache for the listeners.

 Thus, when you’re recording, make sure to optimize the space before you start.
-Tightly close the door and open windows.
+Tightly close the door and open the windows.
 You may want to turn off your computer, laptop, or any other gadget that produces even a little bit of sound.
 Fans are also not allowed.
 Any other noise source should be identified and eliminated.

 2. Reduce Subject-to-Microphone Distance